Your day-by-day itinerary

 The colourful towers and white walls of this characteristic building form a striking contrast to the emerald green scenery and turquoise rivers.
 Next you’ll travel by car into Bhutan’s countryside, arriving at a local bed & breakfast late in the afternoon.
 This is where you’ll spend the night.
 The accommodation is simple and functional and you’ll have your own private room.
 This is a real opportunity to get a glimpse of Bhutanese village life.

 Haa!
 A Hidden Shangri-la

-Your journey to the untouched Haa Valley will take you through the Chelela Pass and past the Kila nunnery, the oldest in Bhutan.
-Along the way you’ll also see remnants of a time when this was the main trade route between Tibet and Bhutan.
+Your journey to the untouched Haa Valley will take you through the Chelela Pass and past the Kila nunnery.
+You’ll see remnants of a time when this was the main trade route between Tibet and Bhutan.
 The area is so peaceful and beautiful we would recommend a walk along the banks of the river, with Tibet’s majestic peaks as your backdrop.

 Winding Trails to Tiger’s Nest

 On arrival in the charming town of Paro you’ll be taken to your typical Bhutanese hotel.
 You’ll have plenty of time to explore the town and try your hand at a spot of archery.
 After your first night you’ll begin your hike to Tiger’s Nest Monastery perched on the side of a 3000m cliff.
 A holy atmosphere pervades the area where only the creaking of prayer wheels and occasional gust of wind can be heard.